Table of Contents

 When You Might Consider an SBA 504 Loan

 A 504 loan should be used to expand or improve your business in a way that aids job growth.
-Because you apply through a CDC specializing in economic development, prepare to craft a business plan demonstrating this impact.
+Because you apply through a CDC specializing in economic development, it can be a good idea to craft a business plan demonstrating this impact.
 Buildings, land, and facilities can be purchased or modernized with 504 funds.
 Long-term machinery and equipment are also considered eligible expenses.
 A 504 loan might be a good choice if these guidelines align with your intentions.

-However, remember you’re not allowed to use the funds for debt consolidation, inventory, or working capital.
-While those might help grow your business, they likely won’t substantially benefit the local workforce.
+However, remember you’re not allowed to use the funds for most debt consolidation, inventory, or working capital.
+While these might help grow your business, they likely won’t substantially benefit the local workforce.

 When You Might Consider an SBA 7(a) Loan

 There are far fewer restrictions on using 7(a) loan funds.
-For instance, eligible expenses include short-term and long-term working capital, making 7(a) loans preferable if you want to expand a business.
-Still, your plans won’t meet the 504 job creation requirements.
+For instance, eligible expenses include short-term and long-term working capital, making 7(a) loans potentially preferable if you want to expand a business if your plans won’t meet the 504 job creation requirements.
 A 7(a) loan can also be used to acquire a new business or purchase real estate for your company.

 The Takeaway

-Take the time to evaluate all of your business’s financing options.
-As you examine SBA loan requirements and consider your needs, you may decide that neither a 7(a) nor a 504 is right for you.
+It’s wise to take the time to evaluate all of your business’s financing options.
+As you examine SBA loan requirements and consider your needs, you may decide that neither an SBA 7(a) nor a 504 is right for you.

 To get an idea of all your small business loan options or to apply for a small business loan online, check out Lantern by SoFi.
-Use its fast online search for a personalized small business option in minutes.
+You can use its fast online search to look for a personalized small business option in minutes.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.